 Experience in many emergency cases had taught Hall the value of prompt action and he darted after the frantic man, who had already disappeared through the door.
 Lying unconscious in a corner of the conveyance was a girl apparently about 22 years old.
 Even in that uncertain light it could be seen that she was beautiful, and there was a glitter of diamonds on the small white hand which lay limp and motionless on the foxskin robe.
 The orderly saw all these things at a glance and decided at once that this was no ordinary dispensary case.
 The two men gently lifted the girl from the seat and carried her into a small room opposite the receiving ward.

-The resident physician was called and with such meagre knowledge of the case as he could get form the father, set about to restore the patient to consciousness.
+The resident physician was called and with such meagre knowledge of the case as he could get from the father, set about to restore the patient to consciousness.

 Nature came to his aid and in the course of twenty minutes or half an hour the young woman opened her eyes and stared about her in amazement, unable to comprehend the situation.
 Her father explained that he had found her in a dead faint on the floor of the library.